Daniel W. Pullin

 New President Leads Operational Alignment in Support of TCU’s Strategic Plan

-Daniel W. Pullin begins his role as Texas Christian University President during a year of historic moments as TCU celebrates its Sesquicentennial and looks ahead to the next 150 years of educating students, developing leaders and enhancing TCU’s national reputation as a world-class, values-centered university.
+Daniel W. Pullin begins his tenure as Texas Christian University President during a season of historic moments as TCU celebrates its sesquicentennial and looks ahead to the next 150 years of educating students, developing leaders and enhancing TCU’s national reputation as a world-class, values-centered university.

 "The TCU community has welcomed me with the kindness and generosity that only Horned Frogs can offer.
 I’m grateful for the opportunity to serve as President, as I’ve seen first-hand the transformational power of what a TCU education can provide.

 TCU’s leadership has a shared vision of academic excellence, belonging and an unrivaled student experience for our Horned Frog students.
 Chancellor Boschini’s leadership has inspired a generation of students and I’m excited to help carry that into TCU’s future."

 Throughout his career, President Pullin has successfully blended his experience in higher education with an early foundation in world-renowned business organizations.
 Before transitioning to higher education, Pullin worked for global consultancy McKinsey & Company and the private equity firm Hicks Muse Tate & Furst and its portfolio companies.
 After joining TCU in 2019 as the John V. Roach Dean of the Neeley School of Business, Neeley experienced dynamic faculty and staff growth and curriculum innovation; earned increased national visibility and rankings; realized development success; built community and civic engagement; and implemented an unmistakable commitment to inclusive excellence.
 Prior to joining TCU, Pullin was the Dean of the Price College of Business at the University of Oklahoma, where he also served as university vice president.